 Is Hair Loss Genetic?

 Yes, some types are.
+Male pattern baldness and female pattern baldness both have a common genetic cause.
 Patients sometimes have difficulty identifying that the condition runs in the family because of the different ways it may present.
-Additionally, it is hard to know if you have a family history of hair loss because some people experience shame and conceal their hair loss even from their closest relatives.
+Additionally, it is hard to know if you have a family history of hair loss because some people experience shame and conceal their alopecia even from their closest relatives.

 Alopecia, Race, and Gender